GraphWalker/graphwalker.github.io/content/cli/cli-online.md

 * --service, -s<br>
 Selects which kind of service to start.
-Either WEBSOCKET [default], or RESTFUL
+Either WEBSOCKET [default], or RESTFUL<br>
-Default is WEBSOCKET
+Default is WEBSOCKET.
+When Websocket is selected, the -m option is not taken into account.

 * --start-element, -e<br>
 Sets the starting element in the [first] model.